ansforge/SAMU-Hub-Sante/web/lrm/server/README.md

 cp .env.template .env
 ```

-- Set the value of `LRM_PASSPHRASE` to the passphrase of the server certificate to conect to RabbitMQ.
-Ask for the value to another member of the team.

 - *Optional:* Update the content of the `.env` file:
   - `HUB_URL` controls the RabbitMQ instance the app will connect to.
 Use `amqps://messaging.<environment>.hub.esante.gouv.fr` to connect to a specific environment (or `amqps://messaging.hub.esante.gouv.fr` for production).
   - `GITHUB_TOKEN` is used to interract with Github API.
 It should be set to a valid token when working of the feature that consumes the Github API.
 See [Github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on how to generate a personal token with the correct rights.